pieroproietti/penguins-eggs/WAY-TO-FEDORA.md

 I have an annoying problem with `spice-vdagent`, work just the first time I install it, later not.

-Of course, like in Alpine, before to produce a real ISO we must prepare an `initramfs` capable to load CDROM, load `filesystem.squashfs` and chroot on it.
+Of course, before to produce a real ISO we must prepare an `initramfs` capable to load `filesystem.squashfs` and chroot on it.

-This is all for now 2024/07/21
+# Actual state

+After the experience with AlpineLinux, I realized that I must to work on the main branch and check on Debian, Arch and Alpine not became brokem.

+I was able to create a `filesystem.squashfs` that should work and an ISO file booting on BIOS systems.
+We are at the same point of Alpine, we need again:
+- create an `initramfs` file, to loads and mount as new_root `/live/filesystem.squashfs`;
+- fix boot on UEFI for live image, fix something in BIOS too.

+# Fedora peoples, someone can help?
+This is my end for now... but in same way can be an usefull starting point to someone more expert than me on Fedora, please help.